Maddalena Buonsignori

-Maddalena Buonsignori was a 14th-century law professor at the University of Bologna.
+Maddalena Buonsignori (died 1396), was an Italian law professor at the University of Bologna.

-Buonsignori taught jurisprudence in 1380.
-Around this time other women were given similar opportunities at Bologna University, however this opportunity was unique to the school.
+Buonsignori taught jurisprudence from 1380 until the year of her death in 1396.
+Around this time, other women were given similar opportunities at Bologna University, however, this opportunity was unique to the school.
 She wrote a Latin treatise, De Legibus Connubialibus, in which she explored the legal status of the women in her time from various points of view.

+Biography

+According to various sources, such as Antonio Masini in his Bologna perlustrata and Ginevra Canonici Fachini, who cites Giammaria Mazzuchelli, Maddalena Buonsignori was born in Bologna and after earning a law degree, she served as a lecturer in law at the University of Bologna from 1380 until her death in 1396.

+Sources identify her as the wife of Giovanni Bianchetti, also a jurist, which is why she is also known as Maddalena Bianchetti Bonsignori.

+In popular culture

+Maddalena Buonsignori appears in the video game Tsardoms Total War mod and in the opera The Dinner Party by Judy Chicago.